 This website features recorded interviews which were edited to be read but also to retain the language of the individual storyteller–edited oral history.
 The writing/telling style of the posts varies from one to another.
 Sometimes with a name change to protect privacy.
 The interviews begin in 1985 and continue into the present.
 Almost all are set in China, Korea, Japan or the Philippines and center on personal, intercultural experience of life, work and travel.
 Occasionally I include a story of my own.
 I’ve now gone to posting once a month.

 Years ago I was flooded with spam comments and posts–over … Read More

-Donna and I spoke on Skype when she was at home in Florida and … Read More
+We spoke when Chris was at home in Florida and … Read More